World Innovation Summit for Education – WISE Awards 2020 ($20,000 Prize)

 - Projects can also belong to any education sector such as pre-primary, primary, secondary, tertiary, vocational training, higher education, special needs education, education for people with disabilities, informal learning, and distance-based, non-formal and lifelong learning.

-- Finally, projects from any part of the world can apply or be nominated for the WISE Awards.
+- Projects from any part of the world can apply or be nominated for the WISE Awards.

 - Anyone who has submitted a previous application to the WISE Awards can submit a new application for the same – or for a different – project.